GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 ### Using Matrix operations in C# code

-You need create the Matrix object
+You need to create the Matrix object
 ``` csharp
 MyMatrixAutoOps mat_operation;
 ```